MGA B2C Type 2 Licence Guide 2026 for Sportsbooks

 What is the compliance contribution and how is it calculated?

-Compliance contribution is payable on qualifying activities (Types 1–4) and is determined by reference to gaming revenue generated during the licence period, in line with the Gaming Licence Fees Regulations.
+Operators pay compliance contributions on qualifying activities (Types 1–4), based on gaming revenue generated during the licence period, in line with the Gaming Licence Fees Regulations.

 What is gaming tax and when is it due?